How to Hire Freelance Writers that Magnify Your Inbound Marketing Results

 - Payment is securely handled by the company providing the network and platform

-- You’ll have to describe your project in detail, ask freelancers to submit proposals, and sift through them guess the best fit
+- You’ll have to describe your project in detail, ask freelancers to submit proposals, and sift through them to find the best fit

-- Don’t have a platform that’s tailored to just writing—providing edits and communicating with your writer may be challenging
+- Because these networks don’t have a platform that’s tailored to just writing, providing edits, and communicating with your writer may be challenging

 - You’ll pay an ongoing management fee to the company providing the platform and freelancer matching